hyderali0889/weather_app/README.md

 # Weather App

-A Flutter Application is created by Hayder Ali as a portfolio project.
+A Flutter Application created by Hayder Ali as a portfolio project.
 This App is a proper Weather App which is ads free and very simple to use.

 ## Getting Started